 In April, 2017, the Company announced the approval in Israel of a phase II clinical trial protocol for testing Milciclib, a novel inhibitor of cell cycle dependent kinases (CDKs), in patients with refractory hepatocellular carcinoma ("HCC").
 A similar clinical trial protocol has been submitted for approval in Italy, Turkey and Greece.
 The primary objective of these multi-centered, multi-country phase IIa clinical studies is to evaluate the safety of Milciclib in HCC patients who fail to respond or are intolerant to the existing standard of care treatment.
 In July 2017, it followed announcement of the enrolment of the first patient.
-Top line data from this trial is expected by Q4 2018.
+Top line data from this trial was announced on December 8, 2017 as a result of the IDMC completing an interim analysis of the safety and pharmacokinetic data from the first 6 patients who had received and completed an initial cycle of treatment with Milciclib and found that Milciclib was safe and well tolerated with no drug-related series adverse effects in patients with unresectable or metastatic HCC.